PAVE/Evaluated Clinical Experience – Apply

 • Three reference letters – these may be from your veterinary school tutors, veterinary professionals and others who can attest to your character, abilities and work ethic (you may either collect and include in your application, or have them send directly to us)

-Your application will be acknowledged, and will then be reviewed by Penn Vet’s ECE Admissions Committee.
-We will conduct interviews by video-conference with short-listed candidates in October.
+Your application will be reviewed by Penn Vet’s ECE Admissions Committee.
+We will conduct interviews by video-conference with short-listed candidates in October/November.
 Your referees may be contacted during the selection process.

 Preparation